-Mondelez profit beats on higher chocolate sales, cost controls
+Mondelez profit tops on higher confectionary sales, cost controls

-(Reuters) - Mondelez International Inc (MDLZ.O) on Wednesday reported a better-than-expected quarterly profit as it sold more Cadbury chocolates and Oreo biscuits in Europe and North America, while keeping a lid on costs.
+(Reuters) - Mondelez International Inc (MDLZ.O) on Wednesday reported a better-than-expected quarterly profit as it sold more Cadbury chocolates and Oreo cookies in Europe and North America, while keeping a lid on costs.

-Shares of the world’s No. 2 confectioner rose 5.04 percent to $43.7 in extended trading on Wednesday as the company’s Power Brands business registered fourth straight quarter of gains.
+Shares of the world’s No. 2 confectioner rose 5.04 percent to $43.7 in extended trading on Wednesday, after the company also said it expected organic net revenue growth at the top end of its previously estimated range of 1 to 2 percent.

-The business, which houses Cadbury, Milka and Trident Gum, reported second-quarter sales of $4.55 billion, a 5.2 percent rise from a year earlier.
-It accounted for nearly 75 percent of its total revenue.
+Sales in Mondelez’s Power Brands business, which houses Oreo, Cadbury and Milka, rose 5.2 percent to $4.55 billion, marking their fourth straight quarterly rise.

+Established markets of North America and Europe drove the gains, with sales in each region rising more than 6 percent, the company said.

-Mondelez’s performance comes at a time when food packaging companies are facing a number of challenges ranging from higher transportation costs to consumers’ growing preference for healthier foods.
+Mondelez’s strong performance comes at a time food packaging companies, including Kraft Heinz and Hershey, are facing a number of challenges ranging from higher transportation costs to consumers’ growing preference for healthier foods.

-The company has been opening more efficient manufacturing plants and implementing zero-based budgeting, which requires expenses to be justified for each new period, as part of plans to cut about $3 billion in costs by the end of 2018.
+To counter the impact, Mondelez has been focusing its efforts on opening more efficient manufacturing plants and implementing zero-based budgeting to meet its target of about $3 billion in cost savings by the end of 2018.

-These efforts drove adjusted gross profit margin up 60 basis points to 40.4 percent.
+Some of these efforts helped drive adjusted gross profit margin up 60 basis points to 40.4 percent in the reported quarter and beat consensus estimates by about 90 basis points, according to Bernstein.

+“Solid results in Q2 suggest Mondelez is bucking the trend versus other U.S. food companies,” Bernstein analyst Alexia Howard wrote in a note.

 Net income attributable to the company fell to $323 million, or 22 cents per share, in the second quarter ended June 30 from $498 million, or 32 cents per share, a year earlier.